 6 Buenos Aires.
 Known for its laid back attitude, Buenos Aires will surprise you with an electrifying street life.
 Here, people are strictly busy with eating, drinking, dancing, and all that other stuff that makes life joyful.
 Head to San Telmo, the old colonial quarters, or participate in the festival like markets around Bolivar street.

 7 Mexico City.
 Go here to perpetuate the soul of Latin America.
 Rooftop bars, pavement artists, and raw street life – all wrapped up in an art deco atmosphere.
-Zoom into the old town of Centro Histórico, or go for a complete contrast in the modern and up-scale Polanco district.
-For a full in-depth article about Mexico City, click here.
+Zoom into Centro Histórico, the old town of Mexico City, or go for a complete contrast in the modern and up-scale Polanco District.

 All images © 2020 Erik Ekberger.